What Is an Information Security Engineer?

 Career Outlook and Salary

 In short, it is a very good time to be an information security engineer.
-The U.S. Bureau of Labor Statistics (BLS) projects a 28% growth in this field from 2016-2026, a rate that is four times the national average of 7%.
+The U.S. Bureau of Labor Statistics (BLS) projects a 32% growth in this field from 2018-2028, a growth that is much more than national average of 5%.

 This aggressive growth is due to the increasingly digital nature of record keeping across all industries.
 Just about every company stores all of its information on computer databases: financial records, sales reports, customer data, etc. Given the sensitive nature of these records (as well as the legal repercussions inherent in the mishandling of customers' personal information), the need to hire individuals who can protect this data is at an all-time high.